Focalin: ADHD Medication

 Discuss circulation problems with your doctor before taking Focalin, which has been known to cause numbness, coolness, or pain in fingers or toes, including Raynaud’s phenomenon.
 Report to your doctor any new blood-flow problems, pain, skin color changes, or sensitivities to temperature while taking Focalin.

-Stimulants like Focalin have a high potential for abuse and addiction, especially among people who do not have ADHD.
+Stimulants like Focalin have a potential for abuse, especially among people who do not have ADHD.
 It is a “Schedule II Stimulant,” a designation that the Drug Enforcement Agency uses for drugs with a high potential for abuse.
 Other Schedule II drugs include Dexedrine, Ritalin, and cocaine.
 People with a history of drug abuse should use caution when trying this medication.
 Taking the medication exactly as prescribed can reduce potential for abuse.

 The above is not a complete list of potential side effects.
 If you notice any health changes not listed above, discuss them with your doctor or pharmacist.